 All of this is awesome, but I wasn’t that impressed.
 It’s fun, but futuristic tech and special powers are pretty standard in sff.
 More importantly, I didn’t like the way some of the characters were depicted (more on that later), and there were little things that bugged me about the writing, like the way the POV kept jumping.
 I figured I was in for another decent-but-forgettable novel, and I was annoyed that it was over 600 pages long.

 But then along came Evan Rander, and everything changed.
-I’m not going to tell you why, because it’ll be a lot better if you find out for yourself.
-It suffices to say that this book might have a slightly slow start but once it gets going it’s a very entertaining read.
+I’m not going to tell you why, because it’ll be better if you find out for yourself.
+It suffices to say that this book might have a slightly slow start but once it gets going it’s an entertaining read.
 Evan is just one part of that.
-The story suddenly gets much more interesting when he joins it, then the story goes into action overdrive when the Silvers are attacked by enemies they didn’t know they had and are forced to go on the run.
+The story gets much more interesting when he joins it, then goes into action overdrive when the Silvers are attacked by enemies they didn’t know they had and are forced to go on the run.
 The rest of the book is a well-paced thriller with lots of engaging drama as the Silvers try to function as a group while adapting to their new powers, living in a parallel universe, and the constant danger they find themselves in.

-I didn’t think the characters were all that great at first, but each of them is trying to cope with personal concerns, as as a group their interactions get more interesting.
+I didn’t think the characters were all that great at first, but each of them is trying to cope with personal concerns, and as a group their interactions get more complicated.
 Amanda is a devout Christian whose beliefs clash with Zack’s agnosticism, David’s scientific mindset, and all their new powers.
-Hannah has a tendency to view the guys as someone she could sleep with and Mia takes an immediate dislike to her, assuming that she’s just another bimbo like the ones who broke her brothers’ hearts.
+Hannah has a tendency to view the guys as people she could sleep with and Mia takes an immediate dislike to her, assuming that she’s just another bimbo, like the ones who broke her brothers’ hearts.
 Having just lost her entire family, she’s annoyed that the Given sisters fight so often rather than appreciating the fact that they have each other.
 David has terrible social skills and is more willing that the other characters to harm or kill the people who threaten them.
 Zack hopes there’s a chance of finding his brother in New York, since both of the Given sisters were saved.
 Theo is still struggling with his alcoholism.
-These and other issues develop throughout the novel, becoming just as important as the characters powers.
+These and other issues develop throughout the novel, becoming just as important as the characters’ powers.

 This alternative America is an isolationist society.
 Politically, its development has been completely different and it’s cut itself off from the rest of the world.
-Early in the 20th century, there was a “systematic purge” of immigrants.
+Early in the twentieth century, there was a “systematic purge” of immigrants.
 Now, only four hundred highly qualified immigrants are allowed in per year.
 Foreign news, movies, and presumably other media, are banned.
 As a result, American society is extremely racist and xenophobic, and also shows signs of being quite sexist.
 More so than it already is, anyway.
 One telling moment was when the Silvers first saw the scientists at the research facility – 18 men, 1 woman, all white.
 At first I thought it was the author’s bias, but it’s a reflection of the society.

 This is fine, but most of the time it’s just one of the background details because, except for Theo, all the Silvers are white and society’s prejudices don’t hinder them.
 Even Theo doesn’t have a problem.
 Some minor characters refer to him as the “chinny” – Chinese – but not to his face.
 Why not include some POC characters among the Silvers and make this aspect of the world important to them?
 As it stands, it’s only an issue for Melissa Masaad, a British-Sudanese police officer tasked with tracking down the Silvers.
-Her dark skin, dreadlocks and exotic-looking features make her particularly conspicuous as a senior police officer in this version of America, but she seems to manage by being brusque and more authoritative than her peers.
+Her dark skin, dreadlocks and ‘exotic’ features make her particularly conspicuous as a senior police officer in this version of America, but she seems to manage by being brusque and more authoritative than her peers.